attardi/wikiextractor/README.md

       --templates TEMPLATES
 			    use or create file containing templates
       --no-templates        Do not expand templates
+      --escapedoc           use to escape the contents of the output
+                            <doc>...</doc>

     Special:
       -q, --quiet           suppress reporting progress info